2021-22 Fiscal Year Budget

 How does Leland’s tax rate compare to other municipalities of similar size?

 The Town of Leland has consistently maintained a tax rate far below the state average for municipalities of similar size.
-According to auditing firm Thompson, Price, Scott, Adams & Co, P.A., Leland’s proposed tax rate of 25 cents for FY21-22 is 20 cents lower than the 2019 state average for similarly sized municipalities.
+According to auditing firm Thompson, Price, Scott, Adams & Co, P.A., Leland’s tax rate of 25 cents for FY21-22 is 20 cents lower than the 2019 state average for similarly sized municipalities.

 How much revenue would a tax increase generate for the Town?

-The four-cent tax rate increase would generate an additional $1.2 million for the Town of Leland.
+The four-cent tax rate increase will generate an additional $1.2 million for the Town of Leland.
 To put that in perspective, $1.2 million is approximately the amount by which the Leland Fire/Rescue Department’s needs have increased for the coming fiscal year, due to a demand for additional full-time firefighters, protective gear, and a replacement fire truck.
 The Leland Police Department is similarly experiencing an increase in staffing and equipment needs of nearly $1 million.